-- And lastly, don't forget to change your air filter: A dirty air filter can make your HVAC system work up to 15% harder.
+- And finally, remember to change your air filter: A dirty air filter can make your HVAC system work up to 15% harder.
 This means it’s sucking up more energy and costing you more money.

 How much money can you save by upgrading to a new system?

-For a new furnace, the Department of Energy estimates that an AFUE rating of 90% could save you up to 30% on your heating costs.
+For a new residential furnace replacement, the Department of Energy estimates that an AFUE rating of 90% could save you up to 30% on your heating bill.

 So, on Earth Day, we invite you to consider ways you can make your home’s HVAC system more energy efficient.
 Not only will it save you money, but it will also protect the environment!